develost/develost.github.io/_posts/2016-02-01-introducing-osm4dys.md

 A GIS application to make OpenStreetMap more accessible by dyslexics, mitigating common reading errors

-# What is the appplication going to do?
+# What is the application going to do?
 The primary objective of the application is to mitigate typical reading errors dyslexic people do when reading and browsing OpenStreetMap.

 # Which data sets will it use?

-The proposed appplication use at least the following dataset from OpenStreetMap:
+The proposed application use at least the following dataset from OpenStreetMap:

 ## Boundaries